Martin Lerner

-Early Life and Education
+Early life and education

 Martin Lerner (born 1936) is an American art historian specializing in South and Southeast Asian art.
 He taught art history at the University of California, Santa Barbara (1965–1966) and served as assistant curator of Oriental art at the Cleveland Museum of Art (1966–1972), while also teaching at Case Western Reserve University.
 In 1972, he joined the Metropolitan Museum of Art in New York, where he served in several curatorial roles, including curator of South and Southeast Asian art from 1978 until his retirement.

 Career at the Metropolitan Museum of Art

-Lerner joined the Metropolitan Museum of Art in 1972, where he specialized in Indian and Southeast Asian art.
-He curated exhibitions and contributed to the museum’s acquisitions from the region, helping to develop its collection of Cambodian and Khmer art.
+Lerner joined the Metropolitan Museum of Art in 1972 specializing in Indian and Southeast Asian art.
 His later association with art dealer Douglas Latchford, however, drew controversy and affected his professional reputation.

 Impact on the Metropolitan Museum of Art's Collection

-When Martin Lerner joined the Metropolitan Museum of Art (MET) in 1972, its collection of South and Southeast Asian art was relatively small, with fewer than 60 objects suitable for display.
-In the following two decades, Lerner oversaw a major expansion of the collection, acquiring works from Cambodia, Thailand, India, and Vietnam.

-Among his key initiatives was the establishment of a dedicated gallery for Khmer art, allowing Cambodian sculpture to be exhibited prominently.
-These and other new galleries reflected the museum’s broader effort to represent a wider range of global artistic traditions.

-An important figure in this expansion was Douglas A. J. Latchford, a British-Thai businessman and collector who became a leading figure in the acquisition of Khmer art.
-While Latchford would later be indicted for trafficking looted Cambodian artifacts, his role in building the MET’s collection during the 1980s and 1990s was significant.
+Lerner expanded the Metropolitan's collection, acquiring works from Cambodia, Thailand, India, and Vietnam and established a dedicated gallery for Khmer art.
+Lerner worked with Douglas A. J. Latchford, a British-Thai businessman and collector who would later be indicted for trafficking looted Cambodian artifacts Latchford had a significant role in building the MET’s collection during the 1980s and 1990s.
 Starting in 1983, Latchford either donated or sold 13 key objects to the museum, many of which became highlights of the museum's collection of Khmer art.
 Among these were two large torsos of stone statues, the Kneeling Attendants, which were displayed at the entrance of the museum's Khmer gallery.
-These statues were given "in honor of Martin Lerner," underscoring the close relationship between the curator and Latchford, as well as Lerner's pivotal role in shaping the MET's Southeast Asian holdings.
+Latchford donated these statues to the Metropolitan "in honor of Martin Lerner".